manglabs/manzoid-blog/source/tech-questions/what-is-http.md

 I'll do separate posts to dive a bit deeper into some of the other items, such as how caching works, because otherwise this post would get ginormous.

-## HTTP/1.0 vs HTTP/1.1

-In actual practice, pretty much everything is 1.1-compliant, given that 1.1 was released in 1997 (with some fixes in 1999).

-For a good laundry list of specific differences, see [this SO answer](http://stackoverflow.com/a/247026/2933794).

-Despite the prevalence of 1.1 support, the distinction is still somewhat relevant, because when you're using simple scripts or using simple (especially older) tools, you don't want to waste time being confused about unexpected behavior. need to remember how to construct HTTP/1.1 requests if that matters, or remember that you may be dropping back to HTTP/1.0, perhaps by accident.
-E.g., forgetting to send the 1.1-required `Host` request header might bite you in the butt.

 ## TCP pipes

 HTTP is usually transported over TCP/IP.
 It doesn't *have* to be, but it's safe for your working assumption to be that it's always going over TCP/IP.